 The rising cost of construction materials is a continual challenge for the construction industry.
 The price of raw materials and land is always in flux, and these fluctuations can be an issue for smaller companies.
-Construction companies run on a tight margin, and unexpected volatility can take a toll on your bottom line.
+Construction businesses run on a tight margin, and unexpected volatility can take a toll on your bottom line.
 In addition, natural disasters can also affect supply chains and cause a higher demand for the materials you need, making the prices soar.

 Tariffs against China have caused the cost of goods needed in the construction industry to rise.
-The higher cost of goods caused by the tariffs will add significantly to the cost of construction projects.
+The higher cost of goods caused by tariffs will add significantly to the cost of construction projects.
 Every company throughout the construction supply chain will be searching for ways to reduce this impact.
 If they cannot be passed on to the customer, they will go directly to your bottom line.

 Since the government is in control of the tariff policy, they can change at any time.
 They could be increased or removed altogether.
-This affects your ability to predict the pricing of your materials and can have a negative impact on your budget, especially if a tariff is raised when a project is underway.
+This affects your ability to predict the pricing of your materials and can have a negative impact on your budget, especially if a tariff is raised while a project is already underway.

 Tariffs often cause delays in your materials getting to you since the processing times at ports of entry can be longer.
-When your materials are delayed, it can also cause your projects may be completed late.
-And there is always the change that tariffs may cause your vendor's prices to increase so much that you cannot afford them.
+When your materials are delayed, it can also cause your projects to be completed late.
+And there is always the chance that tariffs may cause your vendor's prices to increase so much that you cannot afford them.
 You may have to shop around for a better price.
 Working with a new vendor can lead to a cascade of issues, such as decreased reliability, late delivery of materials, and having to pay more.
 Your choices may be limited since there may be less selection of materials in your price range.